 All in all, learning to use the tool was incredibly easy, even for those who don’t understand how to write commands into the Script.
 If you don’t know how to write your own commands, you can either trial-and-error with various versions or simply perform a selection to be prompted a series of transformation suggestions to add to your Script.

-To try out Trifacta Wrangler for yourself, download it here.
+To try out Trifacta Wrangler for yourself, sign up here.
 And if you have a story to tell, we’d love to hear it!
-Email us at email@example.com and you could be featured as our next guest blogger.
+Email us at firstname.lastname@example.org and you could be featured as our next guest blogger.